arcit/WeatherDemo/README.md

 * Sql Server database that is used for creating final data model - Data Mart
 * Sql Server Integration Services for whole loading and orchestration process
 * Sql Server Analysis Services for Tabular Model.
+* Sql Server Agent for SSIS schedule and execution.
 * Power BI Report

 Remarks - General: